ianmiell/shutit/index.md

 [...]
 ```

-You can find a cheat sheet for ShutIt
+You can find a cheat sheet for ShutIt in the module's .py file to help you create the build you want.

 ### Step 4: Build Your Module ###